 Opportunity Creation

-If a matching opportunity object is not found, then a new opportunity will be created.
+If a matching opportunity object is not found, then a new opportunity is created.
 An opportunity object requires a summary (name).
-This destination must be mapped in order for a new Opportunity to be created.
+This destination must be mapped for a new Opportunity to be created.

 Relationships use multiple matching criteria to match an existing relationship on the record.
 The criteria are evaluated in the following order, and once a match is found, no other matches are attempted: